slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.

 <!--
+> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*

 Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do. being vulnerable is taking don't be afraid of taking a risk.